13/11/2024

 Knowing the risks of IP infringement helps make M&A deals secure and successful.
 Careful checking lets buyers make better deals.
 The boohoo.com and Debenhams deal in 2020 focused on online assets, showing new trends.
 Checking IPs value and legal status is a must to avoid issues that could change the deal price.

-Intellectual property rights in m&a
+intellectual property rights in M&A

 Lawyers play a big role in making sure IP rights are respected in M&A deals.
 They look into things, review contracts, and make sure laws are followed.
 Using licences and agreements helps reduce the risk of breaking IP rights.
 Examples from Next and Authentic Brands Group show how vital this is.
 A well-kept IP portfolio keeps the value of a deal high, as WebTMS customers know well after merging IP records from many places.